Biometix/biometix.github.io/getting_started/getting_started.md

 ## Report

-The BQAT will produce a overview statistical report on the resulting assessment scores.
+In addition to raw output, BQAT will produce a simple statistical report on those assessment metrics.